Would you prefer to listen to this post? Do that on Soundcloud here: https://soundcloud.com/user-210318484/retreats-to-create-new-business-soundcloud.

-Yep, that’s right.
-One way to radically change your thoughts (which we know affect feelings, which in turn drive your actions, which then become results) is to give yourself a change of environment.
+Why is it that going off on a personal retreat helps you with your business?
+Because, one way to radically change your thoughts (which we know affect feelings, which in turn drive your actions, which then become results) is to give yourself a change of environment.

 Here’s the five-step action plan for you:

 - Go alone, you don’t want to have to serve anyone but yourself right now.
+No family tagging along.

 - Pack your briefcase with the materials you need to work on the stuck place.